The War to Settle the Score

-The War to Settle the Score was a professional wrestling event produced by the World Wrestling Federation (WWF).
+The War to Settle the Score is a professional wrestling event produced by the World Wrestling Federation (WWF).
 It took place at Madison Square Garden in New York, New York on February 18, 1985.
 The main event featured Hulk Hogan defending the WWF World Heavyweight Championship against "Rowdy" Roddy Piper.
 Hogan retained the title after Piper got disqualified in the only match of the event that was shown on MTV.

-On September 5, 2019 the entire show was added to the WWE Network in their "Hidden Gems" section, however the next day it was removed.
+On September 5, 2019, the entire show was added to the WWE Network in their "Hidden Gems" section; however, the next day it was removed.

 Background

 One of the feuds at the event dated back to 1983, when Lou Albano, a wrestling manager, appeared in Cyndi Lauper's music video for "Girls Just Want to Have Fun" as Lauper's father.
 The WWF capitalized on his appearance by creating a storyline feud between the two, in which Albano was portrayed as a sexist.
 As Lauper was too busy to make extensive appearances at WWF events, another storyline was developed between Albano and David Wolff, Lauper's manager.
 Albano, hyping his association with the band NRBQ, portrayed himself as an up-and-coming star in music management, with Wolff coming along to steal his thunder.
 This created the background for the first WWF special on MTV, The Brawl to End It All.
 Albano managed WWF Women's Champion The Fabulous Moolah, while Lauper managed challenger Wendi Richter.
 Richter won the match, and Albano and Lauper reconciled their differences.
 Moolah, however, remained upset and challenged Richter to a match on behalf of Leilani Kai, another women's wrestler.

 Lauper's involvement with the WWF also helped set up the other major feud at The War to Settle the Score.
 On December 28, 1984, she presented Albano with an award.
 Roddy Piper, who was angered by the Rock 'n' Wrestling Connection that saw the WWF and MTV use cross-promotion to attract viewers, attacked Lauper and Albano; Hogan's defense of Lauper led to a match for Hogan's WWF World Heavyweight Championship.